Thanksgiving kicks off the holiday season with lots of food, family and laughter. Our family is no exception.

 The cob is not easily digested.
 And can get stuck in the colon.
 You'll want to avoid Corn on the Cob.

-Deserts: Always keep your dogs away from the batter.
+Always keep your dogs away from the batter of your cake or cupcakes for yourselves.
 It can cause digestive upset.

-What your Pets Can Eat for Thanksgiving Dinner
+What can your Dog's Eat for Thanksgiving Dinner?

 So what can your pets eat for their Thanksgiving Feast?